Highrise Emergency Aerial Response Team (H.E.A.R.T.)

 Accidents have become more complicated.
 The solution for preventing them, or efficiently responding when they do occur, is to organize an emergency response team that is trained and equipped specifically for this task.
 This could be a team of highly qualified professionals and rope access technicians with knowledge in rigging and rope rescue, first aid, communications and bylaws.
 They could meet regularly to discuss, upgrade, practice and teach safety, rescue and emergency procedures in conjunction with other emergency services.

-Because situations differ from building to building, or bridge to bridge, it’s crucial that this team be prepared to perform in the most unpredictable environment.
+Because situations differ from building to building, or bridge to bridge, it’s crucial that this team is prepared to perform in the most unpredictable environment.
 In the case of an emergency, they could be called anywhere, any time, and with the cooperation of the emergency service providers (or on their own) commence high-angle rescue operations.
 In no time, the rescuers can descend, if necessary, on the location where the accident has taken place, and videotape the site, or any details of the investigation.

 Living on the edge is what “ropers” do for a living.
 With an industry, being ranked as one of the most dangerous, I want to give the workers a chance for a safer future.
 I am, therefore, currently organizing a Highrise Emergencye Aerial Rescue Team, a non-profit organization that consists solely of rope and aerial access experts.
 We are, by necessity, cost effective and efficient.

 Our purpose is to minimize loss of life, injury, property damage and risk to the high-rise environment and maximize the rope rescue efficiency through innovation.